The NFL draft is done and the fun is just beginning!

 [am4show have=’g1;’ guest_error=’sub_message’ user_error=’sub_message’ ]

-That is it for the first round!
-You can check out twitter using the tag #DLFrookiemock for the other two rounds or come back in a few days for the write-up.
+That’s it for the second round!
+You can check out twitter using the tag #DLFrookiemock for the picks or come back in a few days for the write-up on the final round.
 Good luck with your drafts!